daveaglick/daveaglick/input/posts/using-the-same-object-for-server-and-client-view-models.md

 </div>
 ```

-The problem here is that I'm now duplicating the structure and date of my server-side C# view model inside JavaScript.
+The problem here is that I'm now duplicating the structure and data of my server-side C# view model inside JavaScript.
 What happens if I change the name of one of the C# view model properties but forget to change it in the JavaScript code?
 This is an example of [dreaded magic strings](/posts/eliminating-magic-strings) because I'm expecting the names in my JavaScript (essentially strings) are going to match my strongly-typed C# object when I post it back and bind.
 There has to be a better way...

 # Generating The Client Object